Battle of Mojmilo Ridge: Battle

-In June 1992, the Bosnian Government launched a coordinated operation to secure Mojmilo Ridge, a strategic high ground southwest of Sarajevo.
+In June 1992, the government of the Republic of Bosnia and Herzegovina launched a coordinated operation to secure Mojmilo Ridge, a strategic high ground southwest of Sarajevo.
 The area had been used by Bosnian Serb forces to target the city with snipers and sporadic artillery fire.
 The ridge's capture was essential to reduce threats to the southwestern neighborhoods of Sarajevo.